MetPX/sarracenia/doc/design/components.rst

  --broker amqp://<account>@<broker>/

- -  kind of local version of SARA, just the RA part...
+ -  kind of local version of SARRA, just the RA part...
  -  subscribe to the xac_<account> exchange written by the user.
  -  read log messages there of the form v01.log.<account>.<account> 200 which indicates a successful delivery of the file to this system.